 Our Environmental Studies and Sustainability Studies students at Keene State College also supplement their learning through internships.
 Faculty have connections with many institutions that offer students paid and unpaid internships.
 It is also possible to earn course credit by doing an internship.

 Every summer, our partner, the Harris Center for Conservation Education, offers four paid summer internships.
 These students work together on a variety of ecosystem inventory and monitoring projects including vernal pool registration, easement monitoring, trail work, habitat management, and more.
 See a story here about what our interns did in the summer of 2022.

 Student Research Opportunities

 Many faculty have research projects with opportunities for undergraduate research assistants.
 Most of these positions are paid.
 Students participate in the research design, data gathering, data analysis, writing up results, presenting results at conferences, and being co-authors on published articles.
-For more information about these, check the faculty pages.

 Study away programs offer students a chance to benefit from living and learning in a new place.
 Keene State hosts students from all across the USA and the world.
 Popular places for environmental studies students to study away are: Alaska, Montana, Nepal, Mongolia, New Zealand, and Australia, to name a few.
 Classes taken during study away count for credit at Keene State College.

 The Global Education Office maintains a website with a list of all pre-approved transfer courses, but more can be added upon demand.